 - Neck and cervical pain

 - Scarring and injuries related to joint replacement surgeries

 The Graston Technique softens the fascia and breaks up deposits that can sometimes build up during the healing process.
 Its ability to effectively dissolve scar tissue can release tension throughout the entire area reducing pain and inflammation that can reduce flexibility and limit your range of motion.

-If you’re looking for physical therapy services in Wayne or Ardmore, PA that includes the use of the Graston Technique or other instrument assistive devices, contact at Wayne & Ardmore, PA centers and make an appointment today.
+If you’re looking for physical therapy services in Wayne, PA that includes the use of the Graston Technique or other instrument assistive devices, contact us and make an appointment today.
 There are licensed physical therapists available that can provide you with the treatment you need to be free of chronic pain and inflammation.